|NATIVE AMERICAN JEWELRY

-Americans had an arid climate to contend with, but many tribes discovered how to farm crops, which gave some of
+Native Americans had an arid climate to contend with, but many tribes discovered how to farm crops, which gave

-their people the time to devote to making jewelry and kachina art.
-By planting crops and raising livestock for food
+some of their people the time to devote to making jewelry and Kachina art.
+By planting crops and raising livestock

-they could settle in one place, instead of roaming the southwest in search of food as they had traditionally done.
-This
+for food they could settle in one place, instead of roaming the southwest in search of food as they had traditionally

-contributed to their ability and desire to create native jewelry, kachina dolls and pottery in large numbers, because
+done.
+This contributed to their ability and desire to create native jewelry, Kachina dolls and pottery in large

-them with porcupine quills, and later, small glass beads.
-Their artistic endeavor was limited by their hunting and
+decorated them with porcupine quills, and later, small glass beads.
+Their artistic endeavor was limited by their

 The Northwest Coast Native Americans fished the rivers and ocean shores and gathered plants and berries.
 Their

-by the encroaching European settlers who pushed them further to the southeast, eventually moving them to reservations.
+decimated by the encroaching European settlers who pushed them further to the southeast, eventually moving them

-is commonly used in Cherokee necklaces.
-It is said that as Cherokee women walked and cried along the "The Trail,"
+Tears" is commonly used in Cherokee necklaces.
+It is said that as Cherokee women walked and cried along the "The

 See our Cherokee "Corn Tears" necklaces.

-along "The Trail," as the women cried for those who died, a rose began to sprout in its place.
-The wild "Cherokee Rose"
+fell along "The Trail," as the women cried for those who died, a rose began to sprout in its place.
+The wild

-still grows along the route of the "Trail of Tears."
-Along with beadwork, the Cherokees also produce beautiful wood
+"Cherokee Rose" still grows along the route of the "Trail of Tears."
+Along with bead-work, the Cherokees also